North Downs Line: Electrification

 The "Surrey Rail Strategy", published in 2015, noted that infill electrification of the remaining unelectrified sections using the DC third-rail system would reduce the journey time between Reading and Gatwick Airport by 2 1/2 minutes for fast services and by 7 minutes for stopping trains.
 Overhead electrification of the line would reduce the journey time by 5 minutes for fast services and by 11 minutes for stopping trains.
 The following year, Surrey County Council suggested that electrification of the full length of the North Downs Line would create around 8,000 jobs and would stimulate £1.9 billion of economic growth, based on research by four local enterprise partnerships.

 The "North Downs Line Traction Decarbonisation Strategy", published by Network Rail in 2024, evaluated the costs and benefits of completely electrifying the route.
 It noted that third-rail infill offered poor value for money and proposed that battery-powered electric trains should be procured when the Class 165 and 166 units are withdrawn.
 Whilst introducing a third train per hour between Reading and Redhill would allow stops to be removed from Reading–Gatwick services, it would deliver only a marginal improvement in the financial performance of the line.

+Other potential developments

 The "Blackwater Valley Rail Survey", published in 1991, suggested replacing the station at Farnborough North with an interchange station where the South West Main Line crosses the North Downs Line.
 This option was dismissed in the 1995/6 Surrey County Council reports as it was thought that the stopping train frequencies on the two lines would be too low for suitable connections.
 The 1995/6 reports also proposed a new station at Park Barn to serve the Royal Surrey County Hospital and the University of Surrey.
 A local newspaper report in 2019, suggested that the new station, in north-west Guildford, could open in the mid-2020s.
 The 1995/6 Surrey County Council reports also suggested that the line could form the core of a rail link between Heathrow and Gatwick Airports.